 The first is known as an active investing strategy, while the second is passive investing.
 Passive index funds or an actively managed portfolio — the choice isn’t as simple as it might sound.

 If you are trying to make a decision for yourself between passive index funds and actively managed strategies, it’s essential to know the benefits and limitations of each.

 Passive investors have a buy-and-hold mentality that focuses on benefitting from the overall increase in market prices over time.
 One of the major benefits of passive investing is that it minimizes the mistakes investors can make when they react emotionally to every move of the stock market.

 The easiest way to implement a passive approach is to buy and hold an index fund that follows one of the major indices like the S&P 500, Dow Jones, or Russell 2000 (small-cap stocks).
 These funds pool money from multiple investors to buy the individual stocks, bonds, or securities that make up their market index.
 When the index changes its components, the index funds that follow it also switch up their holdings to match.

-Passive investing may offer the following benefits:
+Passive investing may offer the following potential benefits: